arenekosreal/com.qq.QQ/README.md

 ## Features

+### LiteLoaderQQNT

+This is a third-party program which allows you load plugins to extend QQ and remove useless features as you need.

 ### Wayland

 This package enables the flags to run on Wayland, however it is opt-in.
 To opt-in run: